slinkp/practical-deep-learning-fastai/README.md

 Just for kicks I tried 100 models and got no improvement at all.
 So obviously there's a point of diminishing returns.

+- [ ] Followup experiment.
+What if i try a couple different models?
+      Ensemble works best when combining models that make different predictions.

 #### Notebook: How random forests really work

 todo